hyundai-2.4-theta-ii

 • Kia Sorento (UM) (2014–2020)

-2.4 Theta II GDI Oil Consumption Symptoms
+Hyundai 2.4 Theta Oil Consumption Symptoms

 The most common symptom of excessive 2.4 Theta GDI oil consumption is an illuminated engine oil level or oil pressure light caused by low engine oil.
 In many cases, owners of affected vehicles aren’t aware that their engine is burning an excessive amount of oil until their low engine oil light comes on.
 At this point, it is possible that engine damage has already occurred due to a lack of lubrication.